|

 is no standard treatment for autistic symptoms, parents must choose

-from a sometimes myriad of therapies
+from a myriad of autism therapies

 to address the social, behavioral and communications challenges